all4you/redant/README.md

 - **Session Manager**  : include a session manager,a session is a Netty ChannelHandlerContext
 - **Cookie Manager**  : include a cookie manager,user should handle their cookies before return a render
 - **Result Render**  : a render interface which support html,xml,plain,json
+- **Standalone Mode**  : support single node mode
-- **Proxy Mode**  : support muti slaves and one master mode,which master is used as a proxy
+- **Multi nodes Mode**  : support multi slaves and one master mode,which master is used as a proxy

 -------------------